A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

-Network traffic is not static; it changes over time due to user behavior and network conditions.
+\textbf{Temporal Dynamics and Seasonality:} Network traffic is not static; it changes over time due to user behavior and network conditions.
 Ensuring that synthetic data models these temporal dynamics, including short-term fluctuations and long-term seasonality, is a major challenge.